cvet/fonline-historical-stuff/README.md

-# fonline-historical-stuff
+# FOnline Engine : Historical stuff

-Historical stuff, deprecated and not used
+All files in this directory are no longer used, and are left for reference and/or historic reasons only.